MrBMueller/playsmf/README.md

 Incoming key (Note on/off) messages get routed and transformed according to zonal definitions to all assigned zones/layers simultaneously.

-### non-key channel message routing
+### selective non-key channel message routing

 Other channel messages such as controller, aftertouch, program change and pitchbend follow only zones/layers assigend to the last pressed key.
 This allows to pass non-key channel messages selectively to zones/layers associated to certain keys or ranges.
 For instance if you have 2 split zones left and right, a program change, controller or pitchbend message might only get applied to either left or right zone dependend on whatever zone was accessed last.
 At startup if no key was pressed yet, non-channel messages will not get routed anywhere.

+> [!NOTE]
+>
-One exception from selective non-key channel message routing are general foot controller such as damper,sustain and portamento switches.
+> One exception from selective non-key channel message routing are general foot controller such as damper,sustain and portamento switches.
 They get always routed to all zones simultaneously.
+>

 #### non-key channel message transformation